braver/ColorConverter/README.md

 ## How to use

-- Via the command palette (look for "ColorConvertor: Convert to ...").
+- Via the command palette (look for "ColorConverter: Convert to ...").
 - Via the context menu.
 - You can set up a keyboard shortcut.